 Each violation will result in a citation, and a fine may be assessed.
-Any student, staff, or faculty member who wishes to discuss and/or appeal a traffic/ parking citation should consult the Campus Security Office within five (5) school days.
+Any student, staff, or faculty member who wishes to discuss and/or appeal a traffic/parking citation should consult the campus, site, center, or facility Security Office within five (5) school days.
 If not, the right of appeal is waived.

 Individuals shall have their appeals processed within thirty (30) days of the date of the citation.
-The time for appealing a traffic/parking citation is Monday - Thursday, 7:30 a.m.-4:00 p.m., Friday, 7:30 a.m.-1:30 p.m.
+The time for appealing a traffic/parking citation is Monday-Thursday, 7:30 a.m.-4:00 p.m., Friday, 7:30 a.m.-1:30 p.m.